particle-iot/docs/src/content/tutorials/device-os/led.md

   "on green 10000ms"
   "off 1000ms"
 }}
+--}}

-The standard LED pattern for Tracker One devices is:
+The standard LED patterns for Tracker One devices are:

+### Connecting to Cellular - Tracker

-- Fast breathing red while trying to connect to cellular.
+The Tracker will fast breathe red while connecting to cellular.

-- Once connected to cellular, will show relative signal strength of yellow (weaker), or green (stronger).
-- Breathing signal strength color indicator while connecting to the cloud (yellow or green)
-- Solid signal strength indicator (yellow/green) once connected.
+{{device-animation device "pattern"
+  "breathe red 500ms"
+}}

+### Connecting to the Cloud - Tracker

+While trying to connect to the cloud, the Tracker shows the relative signal strength as breathing yellow (weaker cellular signal):

+{{device-animation device "pattern"
+  "breathe yellow 1000ms"
+}}

+Or breathing green (stronger cellular signal):

+{{device-animation device "pattern"
+  "breathe green 1000ms"
+}}

+### Connected to Cellular - Tracker

+The Tracker shows the relative signal strength as solid yellow (weaker cellular signal):

+{{device-animation device "pattern"
+  "on yellow"
+}}

+Or solid green (stronger cellular signal):

+{{device-animation device "pattern"
+  "on green"
+}}

+Solid yellow or solid green indicates normal operation on the Tracker.

 **The remainder of this page describes the status LED when using standard Particle LED scheme.**